Food hygiene ratings handed to seven South Kesteven establishments

 Advertisement

+• Rated 5: Sandra's Corner at 19 London Road, Grantham, Lincolnshire; rated on August 2

-• Rated 5: The Side House Coffee Shop at Village Hall House, 94 Main Street, Claypole, Lincolnshire; rated on July 20
+• Rated 5: The Boba Bar at 17a Market Place, Grantham, Lincolnshire; rated on March 28

-• Rated 5: McDonalds at Great North Road, Colsterworth; rated on July 18
+• Rated 5: RAF Barkston Heath Aircrew Feeder at NG32; rated on February 22

+• Rated 4: Costa Coffee at Unit 1 The Burghley Centre, Hereward Street, Bourne, Lincolnshire; rated on May 19

 Pubs, bars and nightclubs